iscc/iscc-specs/docs/specification.md

 ## Data-ID

+For the Data-ID that should encode data similarty we use content defined chunking algorithm that provides some shift resistance and calculate the MinHash from those chunks.
+To accomodate for small files the first 100 chunks have a ~140-byte size target while the remaining chunks target ~ 6kb in size.

 The Data-ID is built from the raw encoded data of the content to be identified.
 An ISCC generating application must provide a `generate_data_id` function that accepts the raw encoded data as input.
 Generate a Data-ID by this procedure:

-1. Apply `chunk_data` to the raw encoded content data
+1. Apply `chunk_data` to the raw encoded content data.
-2. For each chunk calculate the sha256 digest
+2. For each chunk calculate the xxHash32 integer hash.
-3. Apply `minhash` to the resulting list of digests
+3. Apply `minimum_hash` to the resulting list of 32-bit unsigned integers.
-4. Take the lowest bit from each minhash value and concatenate them to a 256 string
-5. Trim the resulting byte sequence to the first 7 bytes.
+4. Collect the least significant bits from the 128 MinHash features.
+5. Create two 64-bit digests from the first and second half of the collected bits.
+6. Apply `similarity_hash` to the results of step 5.
-6. Prepend the 1-byte component header (e.g. 0x20).
+7. Prepend the 1-byte component header (e.g. 0x20).
-7. Encode the resulting 8-byte sequence with base32 (no-padding) and return the result
+8. Encode and return the resulting 9-byte sequence with [Base58-ISCC Encoding](#base58-iscc-encoding).

 ## Instance-ID